Walace (footballer, born 1995)

-Walace Souza Silva (born 4 April 1995), or simply Walace (/pt-BR/), is a Brazilian professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Cruzeiro.
+Walace Souza Silva (born 4 April 1995), or simply Walace (/pt-BR/), is a Brazilian professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Vitória, on loan from Cruzeiro.

 Club career

 Grêmio

 Born in Salvador, Bahia, Walace started his youth career with the academy of amateur Simões Filho Futebol Clube.
 While playing in a cup, he caught the eye of a scout of Avaí Futebol Clube and subsequently joined the club in the next year.
 However, he was soon loaned to the under-23 team of Esporte Clube Bahia in the same year.
 In 2013, Walace joined the under-18 team of Grêmio.

 Walace was promoted to the senior squad of the club in 2014 by manager Enderson Moreira.
 On 27 April, he made his first team debut against Atlético Mineiro.
 In August, he made his first start for the club in a 2–0 defeat against Sport Club Internacional, where he was assigned to mark Andrés D'Alessandro.
 At the end of the season, media reports suggested that Italian club SSC Napoli, Portuguese clubs FC Porto and S.L.
 Benfica expressed their interest to sign him.

 After the appointment of Roger Machado as the club's manager in 2015, Walace became an undisputed starter for the club.
 In June, Grêmio rejected an offer from Swiss club FC Basel to secure his services.
 On 5 October, his contract was extended till 2018.
 In July 2016, he scored his first league goal in a 2–1 victory over Figueirense Futebol Clube.